Kirankkt/Cancer_Researcher_AI/README.md

 - Receive information on various cancer topics, including symptoms, treatment options based on the current research findings.

 ## Contributing
 Contributions are welcome!
-If you have suggestions for improvements or features, please create a pull request or open an issue.
+If you have suggestions for improvements or features, create a pull request or open an issue in the GitHub page.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.txt) file for details.

-## History of the Cancer Researcher AI
+## History of the Cancer Chatbot

-The Cancer Researcher AI project was initiated by Akshay PR and Kiran KT in 2024 with the goal of providing an AI-powered assistant to help answer common cancer-related queries based on reliable medical information.
+The Cancer Chatbot project was initiated by Akshay PR and Kiran KKT in (2024) with the goal of providing an AI-powered assistant to help answer common cancer-related queries based on reliable medical information.
 The project was born out of a desire to create a user-friendly tool for cancer research.

 ### Key Milestones:
 - **[09 2024]**: Initial concept and prototype developed.